jplsek/MPCParty/install.md

 ### With docker-compose

+(I noticed that the docker-compose setup can sometimes not work, if so, try the plain docker solution below.)

-Make sure to change docker-compose.yml pointing the music directory to where your music is actually stored.
+Make sure to change `docker-compose.yml` pointing the music directory to where your music is actually stored.

 ```
 docker-compose up